spilin/mincer/README.md

     { :ignore_accent => false }
   end

-If you will set `any_word` attribute to true - search will return all items containing any word in the search terms.
+If you set `any_word` attribute to true - search will return all items containing any word in the search terms.

   def pg_search_options
     { :any_word => true }
   end

-If you will set `ignore_case` attribute to true - search will ignore case.
+If you set `ignore_case` attribute to true - search will ignore case.

   def pg_search_options
     { :ignore_case => true }
+  end

+If you set `param_name` attribute to any other string - this string will be used to extract search term from params.

+  def pg_search_options
+    { :param_name => 's' }
   end

 <a name="json"/>